Lint Staged Git Add Found Some Errors Please Fix Them and Try Committing Again

 v12

-lint-staged is a pure ESM module, so make certain your Node.js version is at least12.20.0
+- Since v12.0.0lint-staged is a pure ESM module, so make certain your Node.js version is at least12.20.0,14.13.ane, or16.0.0.
+Read more about ESM modules from the official Node.js Documentation site hither.

 v10

-onwards, lint-staged requires Node.js version x.xiii.0 or subsequently. - From
+- From v10.0.0onwards, lint-staged requires Node.js version x.xiii.0 or subsequently.

 Command line flags

-❯ npx lint-staged --help Usage: lint-staged [options] Options: -V, --version output the version number --allow-empty allow empty commits when tasks revert all staged changes (default: false) -c, --config [path] path to configuration file, or - to read from stdin -d, --debug print additional debug information (default: simulated) --no-stash disable the backup stash, and do not revert in example of errors -p, --concurrent <parallel tasks> the number of tasks to run concurrently, or false to run tasks serially (default: true) -q, --quiet disable lint-staged's own console output (default: fake) -r, --relative pass relative filepaths to tasks (default: false) -x, --shell [path] skip parsing of tasks for better shell back up (default: false) -v, --verbose show task output even when tasks succeed; by default only failed output is shown (default: false) -h, --assistance display assist for command
+❯ npx lint-staged --help Usage: lint-staged [options] Options: -V, --version output the version number --allow-empty allow empty commits when tasks revert all staged changes (default: false) -c, --config [path] path to configuration file, or - to read from stdin -d, --debug print additional debug information (default: simulated) --no-stash disable the backup stash, and do not revert in example of errors -p, --concurrent <parallel tasks> the number of tasks to run concurrently, or false to run tasks serially (default: true) -q, --quiet disable lint-staged's own console output (default: fake) -r, --relative pass relative filepaths to tasks (default: false) -x, --shell [path] skip parsing of tasks for better shell back up (default: false) -v, --verbose show task output even when tasks succeed; by default only failed output is shown (default: false) -h, --assistance display assist for command - --allow-empty: By default, when linter tasks undo all staged changes, lint-staged will go out with an error and arrest the commit.
+Utilize this flag to allow creating empty git commits.

 -